wechaty/docusaurus/docusaurus/docs/puppet-services/tokens.md

 ## Learn More

-Learn more about all the Wechaty Puppet Services at our official website: https://wechaty.js.org/docs/puppet-services/
+Learn more about all the Wechaty Puppet Services at our [official website](https://wechaty.js.org/docs/puppet-services/)